The Griya Villas & Spa – Opulent and secluded villas with unrivaled views.

 The Griya Villas & Spa – Food and Drink

 - Restaurants & Bars: Safka Restaurant – Alongside the pool, with superb meals at pleasingly affordable prices.
 Mountain views are particularly notable from the rooftop bar, with its cushioned lounges and impressive happy hours.
-The wide menu includes Mexican delights and vegetarian options, while most nights featuring either live music or Balinese dance/music show. • Maku Healthy Café – Attached to the restaurant, with all sorts of healthy food and drinks, as well as coffee and desserts.
+The wide menu includes Mexican delights and vegetarian options, and most nights feature either live music or a Balinese dance/music show. • Maku Healthy Café – Attached to the restaurant, with all sorts of healthy food and drinks as well as coffee and desserts.

 - Breakfast: Excellent a la carte breakfast included.
 Served at the café or delivered to the villa for an extra charge.